loadero/loadero-java/README.md

 ```
 </td>
 <td>
-String id - ID of the participant that is used to retrieve information.
+<b>String id</b> - ID of the participant that is used to retrieve information.
 </td>
 <td>Makes GET request to <b> /projects/{projectID}/tests/{testID}/participants/{participantID}/</b>
 and retrieves information about participant.